Interferometric visibility of single-lens models: the thin-arcs approximation: Application

 \subsection{Examples and discussion}

 Typical examples of visibilities ($|\VE|^2$ and $\phi=\arg\VE$) are shown in Figs. \ref{fig_fig1} to \ref{fig_fig6}.
-All figures have been calculated for the same value of $\rho=0.03$, slightly above the typical values to challenge the approximations derived in the previous sections.
-From \Fig{fig_fig1} to \Fig{fig_fig5}, the distance of the source to the lens is decreased from $u_1=0.6$ to $0.032$, and \Fig{fig_fig6} is a perfect Einstein ring ($u_1=0$).
-For each figure, the upper panels show, on the left, the positions and shapes of the source and the images with the lens in the center, and on the right, a 3-dimensional view of the squared visibility in the Einstein $\uE\vE$-plane.
+All the figures were calculated for the same value of $\rho=0.03$, slightly above the typical values to challenge the approximations derived in the previous sections.
+From \Fig{fig_fig1} to \Fig{fig_fig5} the distance of the source to the lens is decreased from $u_1=0.6$ to $0.032$, and \Fig{fig_fig6} is a perfect Einstein ring ($u_1=0$).
+For each figure the upper panels show, on the left, the positions and shapes of the source and the images with the lens in the centre and, on the right, a three-dimensional view of the squared visibility in the Einstein $\uE\vE$-plane.
 The middle panels show the squared visibility $|\VE|^2$ (left plot) and the phase $\phi$ (right plot).
-The bottom panels show the difference in squared visibility between either the point-source (left) or the thin arcs (right) approximations and the exact calculation.
-For reference, the color scale for these plots is set to saturate at $\Delta|\VE|^2\pm0.1$ (negative values in blue, positive in red), as they are typical minimum instrumental values of error bars on $|\VE|^2$.
+The bottom panels show the difference in squared visibility between either the point-source approximation (left) or the thin arcs approximation (right) and the exact calculation.
+For reference, the colour scale for these plots is set to saturate at $\Delta|\VE|^2\pm0.1$ (negative values in blue, positive in red) as they are typical minimum instrumental values of error bars on $|\VE|^2$.

-For relatively large source-lens separations, such as $u_1=0.6$ in \Fig{fig_fig1}, the images are just slightly elongated, and the point-source provides a good approximation to the visibility.
-The minimum squared visibility differs from $0$ and the phase spans a range of values, because the two images have different magnifications.
-The thin-arcs approximation does not obviously provide a good approximation in that case.
+For relatively large source-lens separations, such as $u_1=0.6$ in \Fig{fig_fig1}, the images are just slightly elongated, and the point source provides a good approximation to the visibility.
+The minimum squared visibility differs from $0$ and the phase spans a range of values because the two images have different magnifications.
+The thin-arcs approximation does not provide a good approximation in that case.
 When $u_1=0.3$ (\Fig{fig_fig2}), the point-source approximation still holds for typical $(\uE, \vE)$ values probed by the interferometer (data points expected at best between the two dashed circles), and the thin-arcs approximation starts to provide a fair approximation within the inner dashed circle.